balazsbarniy/batleships/README.md

 Battleship game for pp3  project.
 Start making my very first pyton project. simple battleship game.

-1. Table
-For first step i creat the table, wich is a 10x10 grid, and add the function to write the hit,miss,and comp on the table.
+1. For first step i creat the table, wich is a 10x10 grid, and add the function to write the hit,miss,and comp on the table.

 2. Creat a function for the user